Sylius/Sylius/adr/2024_02_24_services_naming_convention.md

 Despite the fact that it requires more work, it is the best option to provide a consistent way of naming services and support the `autowire` feature.
 Also, thanks to this approach, we stay consistent with the Symfony best practices.

-Some services that are not meant to be used with the `autowire` feature can be should be named with the `dot` notation.
+Some services that are not meant to be used with the `autowire` feature should only be named with the `dot` notation:

-Example:
 - form types/extensions
 - message handlers
 - validators